633 W 5th Street #2890

 Although attorneys may not always call economists in personal injury cases, they can bring an economist in wrongful death claims to help establish the actual damages arising from the death of the plaintiff’s loved one.

-In some cases, the jury can understand the pain a plaintiff is going through.
-Still, in other cases, it may be difficult for them as they may not share a similar personal experience recovery the maximum compensatory damages under California law.
+In some cases, the jury can understand the plaintiff’s pain.
+Still, it may be difficult for them in other cases as they may not share a similar personal experience in recovering the maximum compensatory damages under California law.

 In these types of cases, the attorney may call mental health professionals or therapists to the stand where they describe what mental issues the plaintiff is suffering from following the incident, such as emotional distress and mental anguish, how it continues to impact their lives, and the recovery process.